hashicorp/terraform-provider-azurerm/website/docs/r/subnet.html.markdown

 * `name` - (Required) The name of the subnet.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which to create the subnet.
+* `resource_group_name` - (Optional) The name of the resource group in which to create the subnet.
 Changing this forces a new resource to be created.

+-> **NOTE:** This property has been deprecated in favour of the `virtual_network_id` property and will be removed in version 4.0 of the provider.

-* `virtual_network_name` - (Required) The name of the virtual network to which to attach the subnet.
+* `virtual_network_name` - (Optional) The name of the virtual network to which to attach the subnet.
+Changing this forces a new resource to be created.

+-> **NOTE:** This property has been deprecated in favour of the `virtual_network_id` property and will be removed in version 4.0 of the provider.

+* `virtual_network_id` - (Optional) The id of the virtual network to which to attach the subnet.
 Changing this forces a new resource to be created.

 * `address_prefixes` - (Required) The address prefixes to use for the subnet.